johnlibron/ruby-test/README.md

 **Please DO NOT push your work to a public fork on GitHub!**

-Using the command below, create a git bundle of your changes and send it to chloe@paubox.com.
+Using the command below, create a git bundle of your changes and send it to daniel@paubox.com, milton@paubox.com, rick@paubox.com, and chloe@paubox.com.

 ```bash
 $ git bundle create your_name.bundle master